dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T1184: Hierarchy can lead to inequality and power imbalances.
+### T1184: Hierarchies can create power imbalances and inequality.

 |Support|
 |---|